 - 6.1 Ten out of fourteen Pension Fund Committee Members and three out of six Board Members participated in the assessment.
 This represents a collective participation rate of 65%, just above average compared with the 22 Fund that have carried out the assessment nationally.
-The 50% response rate for the Board is somewhat disappointing, although perhaps understandable given the time pressures many individuals are under in the current circumstances.

 - 6.2 Each respondent was given the same set of 47 questions on these 8 areas:

 - 1. Committee Role and Pensions Legislation

 - 2. Pensions Governance

 - 3. Pensions Administration

 - 4. Pensions Accounting and Audit Standards

 - 5. Procurement and Relationship Management

 - 6. Investment Performance and Risk Management

 - 7. Financial Markets and Product Knowledge

 - 8. Actuarial Methods, Standards and Practices